PrincetonUniversity/HPC_R_Workshop/06_MKL_as_BLAS/README.md

 improvements on BLAS functions, especially matrix operations and things like linear discriminant analysis.

+It is not always as extreme as you might think, because our R is compiled with OpenBLAS, which has the similar fucntionality.

 ## Examples

 There are two examples in this folder that both run `test.R`, which